Welcome to London, Ontario, Canada! Let us give you a few ideas about what to see on your first visit to our wonderful city.

 MARKET fun

-Spending the day in London for the first time would not be complete without a self-guided exploration walk!
-Park your car in the underground parking garage at the iconic Covent Garden Market to start your journey.
+Spending your first day in London wouldn’t be complete without self-guided exploration and there’s no better place to start than the city’s beating heart.
+Park your car in the underground garage and step straight into history at the iconic Covent Garden Market, a local favourite since 1845.

 If you are looking to "level up" your home cooking or are a professional chef, be sure to check out Jill’s Table, located right by the Covent Garden Market.
 The store is an active community hub showcasing local food artisans, cooking classes or in-store demonstrations.
 Shop the specialty food items, cookware, bakeware, cookbooks and more!
 Jill also features fantastic recipes on the website that are updated regularly to provide that sometimes much needed inspiration.

-Traveling with someone who doesn't want to watch you shop?
+Travelling with someone who doesn't want to watch you shop?
 No problem!
-Wandering around King and Talbot Streets for a variety of restaurants, bars and cafés.
-Sit back and enjoy a cup of coffee from Saga Board Games & Coffee and pick out a board game to play.
+Let them take a wander around King and Talbot Streets to see the variety of restaurants, bars and cafés.
+They can sit back and enjoy a cup of coffee from Saga Board Games & Coffee and maybe pick out a board game to play with you later.

 event driven

-From concerts to sport games, you could plan your first visit to London around an entertaining event!
-Budweiser Gardens is home to the London Knights and the London Lightning.
+From concerts to sports, you could plan your first visit to London around an entertaining event!
+Canada Life Place is home to the London Knights and the London Lightning.
 Check out their website for family shows or a variety of other events that you can attend and experience while in London, Ontario.

 delicious delight

 Okay, hear us out...Jalapeno Popper Grilled Cheese!
-It is mouth watering, delicious and so worth the visit to The Early Bird.
+It is mouth-watering, delicious and so worth the visit to The Early Bird.
 Find other trademark diner fare including the king-sized turducken club with turkey and sweet tea-brined crispy chicken and waffles.
-This legendary eatery features a unique atmosphere with record covered walls, art, posters and other interesting artifacts that will spark interesting conservations during your meal.
-They do not take reservations as they operate on a first come first serve basis, so make sure to leave yourself some time to indulge!
+This legendary eatery features a unique atmosphere with record covered walls, art, posters and other interesting artifacts that will spark interesting conversations during your meal.
+They do not take reservations as they operate on a "first come first serve basis", so make sure to leave yourself some time to indulge!

-While in the downtown core towards the river, you'll see the Middlesex County Court House, built to resemble the Castle of Malahide, located near Dublin, Ireland.
-Constructed in 1827 to 1829 as the first court house in London, the space was also used as a public gathering spot, a market and a hanging spot for those punished to death.
+Walking in the downtown core towards the river, you'll see the Middlesex County Courthouse, built to resemble the Castle of Malahide, located near Dublin, Ireland.
+Constructed from 1827 to 1829, as the first courthouse in London, the space was also used as a public gathering spot, a market and a place historically known for executions.
 Now the home of Middlesex County Offices, the grounds make a great photo opportunity!

 Want to learn more about historical sites in London?
 Read A Brief History of London, Ontario blog here.